ibm-cloud-docs/dl/dl-verizon-sci.md

 Accept the connection request by navigating to the IBM Cloud Direct Link page and clicking **Accept** from the Action menu.
 The Direct Link Gateway BGP Status shows as **Established** in the IBM Cloud Console, and **Provisioned** in the Equinix Fabric portal.

-The timeline for approval is within 24 hours.
-If the 24-hour Service Level Agreement (SLA) is not acceptable, you can [create an IBM Support case](https://cloud.ibm.com/unifiedsupport/cases/form) and request that it be routed to the SNS team.
+The timeline for approval is within 24-48 hours.
+If the 48-hour Service Level Agreement (SLA) is not acceptable, you can create an [IBM Support case](https://cloud.ibm.com/unifiedsupport/cases/form) and request that it be routed to the SNS team.
 {: note}